Accounting & Payroll Administrator Courses in Winnipeg

 - Career Development

 - The internship component of the program is the practical application of a student’s knowledge and skills in an industry environment.
 The industry shall be directly related to the student’s program of study.
 The internship requires full-time day attendance working in the industry setting.
-The duration of the internship is one month, during which the student must satisfactorily complete a minimum of 4 weeks of work, 2.0 credit hours.

 • Minimum of a Canadian high school grade 12 or equivalent, or a mature student